SDWebImage/SDWebImage/Docs/ManualInstallation.md

 - `Generic iOS Device` for iOS platform.
 - `Generic tvOS Device` for tvOS platform.
 - `Generic watchOS Device` for watchOS platform.
+- Simulator Device for Simulator platform.

 #### Prepare for archive

-Don't try to click `Build` (Command + R).
-Because by default it will produce the `DEBUG` configuration, which it not suitable for production.
+If you want to build framework for Real Device, don't try to click `Build` (Command + R).
+Because by default it will use the `DEBUG` configuration, which is not suitable for production.
+It's mostly used for Simulator.

-Instead, we use `Archive`.
-But before we click the button.
-You have to change the `Skip Install` in `Build Settings`.
+Instead, you can use `Archive`.
+But before we click the button, you need some prepare in the `Build Settings`.

+Change the `Skip Install` to `NO`.
 Or the archived product will not contains any framework.

 You can do this by modify the xcconfig file `Module-Shared.xcconfig`.
-Or you can change it using Xcode GUI of Build Settings.
+Or you can change it using Xcode GUI.

 ```
 SKIP_INSTALL = NO